CloudPit - DNS Management

 www.easyname.at

-If the full domain is entered, technically this results in:
+If the full domain is entered, technically it becomes:

 www.easyname.at.easyname.at